recyclarr/recyclarr/wiki/Settings-Reference.md

-This page contains the YAML reference for `settings.yml`.
-This file is located in the following locations depending on your platform:
+This page contains the YAML reference for Trash Updater settings.
+Settings support was introduced in version `1.7.0`.

+The `settings.yml` file is located in the following locations depending on your platform:

 | Platform | Location                                                   |
 | -------- | ---------------------------------------------------------- |